jbush001/NyuziProcessor/README.md

     xcode-select --install

-Install MacPorts from https://www.macports.org/install.php, then use it to install the remaining packages from the terminal:
+Install Homebrew from https://brew.sh/, then use it to install the remaining packages from the terminal (do *not* use sudo):

-    sudo port install cmake bison swig swig-python imagemagick libsdl2 curl emacs
+    brew install cmake bison swig imagemagick sdl2 emacs ninja

+*This will also work with MacPorts if that is installed on your system, but you will need to tweak the package names*

 You may optionally install [GTKWave](http://gtkwave.sourceforge.net/) for analyzing waveform files.